CHAT-CLASS-25/Fantasy/README.md

 -  What will the player decisions look like? will they be multiple choice questions or something else?
 - I also think we probably should eventually write some narative and diolouge.
 Bc won't that be the base of the game?
 I think this game will take a lot of creativity.
 I'm excited about that.

-If we want to just write to each other in here, I think we could if I remembeer to look at it regularly.
+If we want to just write to each other in here, I think we could if I remember to look at it regularly.